flathub/flathub/README.md

 This extension contains the OpenJDK 16 Java Runtime Environment (JRE) and Java Developement Kit (JDK).

-OpenJDK 16 is the current latest (non-LTS) version.
+OpenJDK 16 is the current latest version.
+This is *not* a long-term support (LTS) version and will be periodically updated as new JDKs are released.

+For the current LTS version, see the [OpenJDK 17](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk17) extension.

-For the current long-term support (LTS) version, see the [OpenJDK 11](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk11) extension.
+For the previous LTS version, see the [OpenJDK 11](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk11) extension.

 ## Usage